edwinrlambert/Sentiment-Analysis-Using-Flask/README.md

 6. **Running the project**

-   A flask project can be run using the following command:
+   A Flask project can be run using the following command:

    ```
    python app.py